CodeYourFuture/syllabus-archive/js-core/lesson2.md

 # Homework
 1. [The repo](https://github.com/Code-Your-Future/JS-Core-1-Exercises) that you have forked during the last class contains few challenges - solve them all in JavaScript.
 You should know all the needed information by now.

-2. Follow [this course](https://www.khanacademy.org/computing/computer-programming/programming) on Khan Academy.
+2. Complete [the Khan Academy course](https://www.khanacademy.org/computing/computer-programming/programming) if you haven't already.
 It will go through some of the basics that we covered in the class and beyond.

+3. Complete the [Codecademy Learn JavaScript Path](https://www.codecademy.com/learn/learn-javascript) if you haven't already.

 4. **Research:**

-Read the chapter from JS: The Good parts
+Read these chapters from [JS: The Good parts](http://bdcampbell.net/javascript/book/javascript_the_good_parts.pdf):

 - Chapter 9: Style - it's a short chapter, everyone start by reading that chapter.
 - ALL: Read the chapter about **Objects** (up to Reference)
 - Read the chapter about **Arrays** (ignore the Methods section)